-The biggest ever survey of travel journalists has recently been conducted, which interviewed over 100 of the UK’s most influential travel writers, including the likes of Simon Calder and Ben Fogle.
-Beaches in Cornwall were voted as the best in the UK, with Watergate Bay and Porthcurno Beach coming out as the favourites in Cornwall.
-With more than 150 beaches over 300 miles of coastline, there’s many to choose from, so here is a selection of our personal favourites in West Cornwall to help you plan your holiday itinerary:
+The biggest ever survey of travel journalists was conducted and saw over 100 of the UK’s most influential travel writers interviewed, including the likes of Simon Calder and Ben Fogle.
+With its stunning coastline, it’s little wonder that beaches in Cornwall were voted the best in the UK, with Watergate Bay and Porthcurno Beach coming out as the favourites.
+With more than 150 beaches and 300 miles of coastline, there’s many to choose from, so here are a few of our personal favourites.

-Surfers head to Sennen Beach for the great waves and the surf culture embedded there, but there are many more reasons to visit.
-In winter the sea winds that whip around Lands End invigorate you and make you feel alive as you stroll along the sandy beach, and you can always warm through at one of the cafés nearby.
+Sennen Beach is known as one of the best surf spots, not only for their great waves but for the welcoming surf culture embedded there.
+For the non-wave riders, Sennen still provides a variety of reasons to visit.
+In winter the sea winds that whip around Land’s End invigorate you and make you feel alive as you stroll along the sandy beach.
+Afterwards, you can wrap your fingers around a mug of hot chocolate in a nearby café.
 In summer, Sennen Beach has all the facilities you would expect of a beach in Cornwall, with RNLI lifeguard cover for the whole of the high season.
-Read about surfing in sennen on our blog.
+Read about surfing in Sennen on our blog.

-Situated to the east of Sennen Cove, it takes a bit more effort to reach Gwenver Beach as the walk down the steps to the sand from the car park takes 10-15 minutes and is steep at times.
-This does result in a more secluded experience, however take care outside the lifeguarded season, as there can be strong currents and rips that present danger to bathers and surfers.
+Situated to the east of Sennen Cove, it takes a bit more of an effort to reach Gwenver Beach as the walk down the steps to the sand is steep in places and takes 10-15 minutes.
+This does result in a more secluded experience, however, take care outside the lifeguarded season, as there can be strong currents and rips that present danger to bathers and surfers.

 St Ives Beaches – Porthmeor, Porthminster, Porthgwidden, Harbour Beach